The Last Word Before Goodbye — Modern Paraphrase | fresh.bible

 So we can say with confidence: 'The Lord is my helper.
 I will not be afraid.
 What can anyone do to me?'"

+Two temptations.
 Two .
-Two promises.
-The person chasing sexual fulfillment outside of commitment is looking for intimacy that only faithfulness can build.
+The person chasing sexual fulfillment outside of commitment is looking for intimacy that only can build.
 The person chasing more money is looking for security that only God can provide.
-And the antidote to both is the same: God is already enough.
+The antidote to both is the same: God is already enough.
 "I will never leave you" isn't a greeting card sentiment.
 It's the foundation that makes possible.
 When you know you're not going to be abandoned, the desperate grasping for more — more pleasure, more money, more control — starts to lose its grip.

 Then the author pointed backward — to the people who first brought them the faith:

-"Remember your leaders — the ones who spoke to you.
+"Remember your leaders — the ones who spoke God's word to you.
 Look at the outcome of their lives.
 Imitate their faith.

-"We have an altar that the serving in the old have no right to eat from.
-In the old system, the bodies of the animals whose blood was brought into the holy places by the high for were burned outside the camp.
+"We have an altar that the priests serving in the old tent have no right to eat from.
+In the old system, the bodies of the animals whose blood was brought into the holy places by the high priest for Sin offerings were burned outside the camp.

 That's exactly what Jesus did.
 He suffered outside the city gate to make the people holy through his own blood.